 - Petition for Eviction from Residential Premises: The landlord filed an official form requesting a court order to evict a tenant.

-- Military Status Affidavit: A required supplementary form submitted by the landlord to inform the court whether the tenant is currently serving in the military.
+- Military Status Affidavit: A required supplementary form submitted by the landlord to inform the court if the tenant is currently serving in the military.

 - Case Information Sheet: A required supplementary form submitted by the landlord that informs the court of the type of lawsuit being filed and its related parties.